-Hot weather also leads to dehydration which results in low blood pressure.
-In time this affects the kidney functions.
-According to the UKHSA report, “many metabolic systems start to shut down in response to heat illness and a decline in kidney function is part of that abnormality in metabolic systems.
-There is breakdown of muscle tissue that results in kidney failure”.

 As with cold weather, heat events are also expected to cause serious damage to mental health and wellbeing.
 The UKHSA reports that the higher the temperatures, the higher the risk of adverse mental health outcomes.
 The strongest evidence seems to suggest that high temperatures actually lead to an increase in suicide rates and hospital admissions for mental illnesses.
 The table below has been put together by the UKHSA in order to explain the different types of mental illnesses stemmed from the correlation between temperature and mental health.

+Due to greenhouse gas emissions and climate change, the temperature of a place is one of the most significant factor in the health of individuals, therefore it needs close monitoring.
+The next part of this project is concerned with how is weather forecasted through machine learning.

 LITERATURE REVIEW

-What is weather forecasting?

-https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3350281

-Weather forecasting is the application of scientific techniques and technology to predict the conditions of the atmosphere at a certain location and time.
-Weather forecasting now relies on computer-based models that take many atmospheric factors into accounting now relies on computer-based models that take many atmospheric factors into account.
-Weather forecasts are made by collecting quantitative data about the current state and previous trend of the atmosphere and using scientific understanding of atmospheric processes to predict how the atmosphere will evolve

-Is research into weather overdone?

 https://journals.ametsoc.org/view/journals/bams/101/7/bamsD190081.xml?tab_body=abstract-display#d4108973e90

 Weather is not a new concept and neither is weather forecasting.
 However, with an ever increasing threat stemmed from the increase of greenhouse gas emissions (GHG), it is necessary now more than ever to understand how to use all of our tools in order to monitor the events and prepare accordingly.